-Lubrication of the main bearings, thrust bearings and bottom-end bearings is carried out by the main lubricating oil system.
-The main lubricating oil system also operates the cooling of the piston crown with the efficient jet-shaker principle and the lubrication and cooling of the torsional and axial vibration dampers.
+Lubrication of the main bearings, thrust bearings, bottom-end bearings, together with piston cooling, is carried out by the main lubricating oil system.

+The main bearing oil is also used to cool the piston crown and to lubricate and cool the torsional and axial vibration dampers.

 Figure 4-8 shows the general installation principle.